gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 - During the strange cycle \[A\] you can prevent the IF flag from being set and prevent the TIMA from being reloaded from TMA by writing a value to TIMA.
 That new value will be the one that stays in the TIMA register after the instruction.
-Writing to DIV, TAC or other registers wont prevent the IF flag from being set or TIMA from being reloaded.
+Writing to DIV, TAC or other registers won't prevent the IF flag from being set or TIMA from being reloaded.

-- If you write to TIMA during the cycle that TMA is being loaded to it
+- If you write to TIMA during the M-cycle that TMA is being loaded to it
 \[B\], the write will be ignored and TMA value will be written to TIMA instead.

-- If TMA is written the same cycle it is loaded to TIMA \[B\], TIMA is also loaded with that value.
+- If TMA is written the same M-cycle it is loaded to TIMA \[B\], TIMA is also loaded with that value.

 - This is a guessed schematic to explain the priorities with registers